ismisebrendan/HPQC/week4/README.md

 ## Different send types

+The first day that I tested this the below is what I got (all more or less behaving the same), however I plan to check again later.

 ### Ssend

 When running ```comm_test_Ssend_mpi.c``` the client tasks can still print in any order (they are mostly in order, however there are some times when they print out of order), interspersed with the prints from the root tasks.
 However, the root task messages are printed completely in order (increasing i).